 Moisture and mold problems

-Coordinated by the Ministry of the Environment Moisture and mold problems - action program estimated that many of the current moisture damages are of old origin.
-In the 1960s and 80s, a number of construction solutions were implemented with complete acceptance, which have since proven to be risky.
-It has been estimated that as a result of these, up to 15‒20 percent of Finland's building stock suffers from some degree of moisture or mold problems.
-There is a lot of material on the pages of the talkies for repelling moisture damage, including Päättäjä's mold guide.
+Coordinated by the Ministry of the Environment Moisture and mold problems The action plan assessed that many of the current moisture damage is of old origin.
+In the 1960s–80s, several construction solutions were implemented with complete approval, which have since proven to be risky.
+The helpline website has a wealth of material on how to eliminate moisture damage, including the Päättäjän homeopas (The Decision Maker's Guide to Home Remedies).

 More information